 Chondrocytes are the only cell type in cartilage tissue.
 Primary chondrocytes are more closely associated with physiological conditions than cell lines.
-Therefore, primary chondrocytes that easily degrade in vitro were harvested from murine articular cartilage (Figure S1, Supporting Information).
-We used only the first and second passages to maintain the phenotypes.^[24] Silicon is a popular biomaterial with excellent biocompatibility in vitro and in vivo.^[25] Nonetheless, the biocompatibility of Si-NPs with chondrocytes should first be verified before considering long-term culture.
+Therefore, primary chondrocytes that easily degrade in vitro were harvested from murine articular cartilage (Figure S1).
+We used o only the first and second passages to maintain the phenotypes.[24]
+Silicon is a popular biomaterial with excellent biocompatibility in vitro and in vivo.[25]
+Nonetheless, the biocompatibility of Si-NPs with chondrocytes should firstly be verified before considering long-term culture.
 Therefore, we assessed the growth status of chondrocytes cultured on the Si-NPs.
-We found that the chondrocytes thrived on the Si-NPs, most were distributed individually (Figure 2f), and that the growth status resembled that of chondrocytes cultured on bare silicon wafers (Figure S2, Supporting Information).
+We found that the chondrocytes thrived on the Si-NPs, most were distributed individually (Figure 2f), and that the growth status resembled that of chondrocytes cultured on bare silicon wafers (Figure S2).
 We then immersed Si-NPs in cell culture medium for 3 days to prepare leaching liquor.
-We then stained the Si-NPs for calcein-AM/PI, and assayed CCK-8 on days 1, 2, and 3 to assess biocompatibility and found that cell growth did not significantly differ (Figure 2g,h).
-Thus, the Si-NPs did not significantly affect the growth status of chondrocytes, and CTF measured by Si-NPs was reliable.
+We then stained the Si-NPs for calcein-AM/PI, and assayed CCK-8 on days 1, 2, and 3 to assess biocompatibility and found that cell growth status of chondrocytes, and CTF measured by Si-NPs was reliable.
 These findings confirmed that Si is appropriate for fabricating NPs to assess chondrocyte CTF.